mysociety/spinner/README.md

 </script>
 ```

+## Accessibility

+The demo at `demo/index.html` includes `role="status"` and a visually hidden text label for the spinner, to improve accessibility.
+There are cases when this default markup might not be suitable – remind yourself of [when and how to use the ARIA `status` role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_status_role).

+You should also consider the contrast level between the `$mysoc-spinner-color` and its background.
+[WCAG 2.1 requires a contrast ratio of 3:1](https://www.w3.org/TR/WCAG21/#non-text-contrast) for Level AA compliance.

 ## Browser support

 This spinner relies on CSS Transforms and CSS Animations.
 It includes `-webkit-transform` and `-webkit-animation` fallbacks.
 That means it works on: